cse110-fa21-group7/cse110-fa21-group7/admin/onboard.md

 2. install Node.js and npm
 3. In your local run ` npm install`run to install the dev dependencies
 4. create .env file in your root directory.
 Then go to https://spoonacular.com/ to register a API key for yourself.
-5. Copy these 2 lines to you .evn file `API_RECIPE_VALUE = "YOUR spoonacular API KEY" API_IMGUR_KEY = "1b99956c57a5642"` Do not forget change replace the API_RECIPE_VALUE to your spoonacular API key.
+5. Copy these 2 lines to you .evn file.
+`API_RECIPE_VALUE = "YOUR spoonacular API KEY"
+API_IMGUR_KEY = "1b99956c57a5642"`
+6. Do not forget to replace the API_RECIPE_VALUE to your spoonacular API key.
-6. Use `npm run dev` to start the server of our app and check it out via http://localhost:7777.
+8. Use `npm run dev` to start the server of our app and check it out via http://localhost:7777.
-7. Now you can start coding.
+9. Now you can start coding.

 ## Where should I put my code?